-- (1) The Senior Associate Dean for Faculty Development and Diversity will brief the School of Medicine Dean regularly on Diversity Cabinet activities. - (2) The Senior Associate Dean for Faculty Development and Diversity and the Senior Associate Dean for Medical Education will brief the Senior Associate Dean for Graduate Education and Postdoctoral Affairs and the School of Medicine Vice Dean regularly on Diversity Cabinet activities. - (3) The School of Medicine Dean will be invited to attend at least one Cabinet meeting or retreat per year, where the Cabinet will prepare a brief report out on its activities for the Dean. - (4) The Cabinet representatives for LPCHS and SHC will brief LPCHS and SHC leadership regularly on Diversity Cabinet activities.
-LPCHS and SHC leadership can be invited to attend the presentation to the School of Medicine Dean as noted above (see Section E. (3)). - (5) The Senior Associate Dean for Faculty Development and Diversity serves as the School of Medicine's representative on Stanford University's Diversity Cabinet and regularly updates both Diversity Cabinets on each group's activities.
+- (1) The Senior Associate Dean for Faculty Development and Diversity and/or the Cabinet Chair will brief the School of Medicine Dean regularly on Diversity Cabinet activities. - (2) The School of Medicine Dean will be invited to attend at least one Cabinet meeting or retreat per year, where the Cabinet will prepare a brief report out on its activities for the Dean. - (3) The Cabinet representatives for LPCHS and SHC will brief LPCHS and SHC leadership regularly on Diversity Cabinet activities.
+LPCHS and SHC leadership can be invited to attend the presentation to the School of Medicine Dean as noted above (see Section E. (3)). - (4) The Senior Associate Dean for Faculty Development and Diversity serves as the School of Medicine's representative on Stanford University's Diversity Cabinet and regularly updates both Diversity Cabinets on each group's activities.